 If you think you have a thyroid disorder, talk to your doctor.
 If you ignore it, the condition can become more serious.

 6. Osteoporosis is largely preventable.

-Although associated with aging, osteoporosis in NOT a normal part of the aging process.
-It’s true that genetics can play a part in your chances of developing osteoporosis, but it is mostly preventable.
-Because we start losing bone mass in our 30s, it’s important that prevention begins early in life.
+Although associated with aging, osteoporosis is NOT a normal part of aging.
+Genetics can indeed play a role in your chances of developing osteoporosis, but it is mostly preventable.
+Prevention must begin early in life because we start losing bone mass in our 30s.
 But no matter what age you are, you can better protect yourself against osteoporosis through the following preventative measures:

 - Avoid smoking.

 - Drink alcohol in moderation.